alf-p-steinbach/C--20-Coroutines/README.md

 Finished.
 ~~~

+---
 ## 6. Synchronization.

 A main advantage of coroutines, compared to threads, is that there is no actually parallel execution in a set of corotines in the same thread.
 This dispenses with many of the dangerous subtleties of thread synchronization.
 Still synchronization is necessary for general coroutine usage, e.g.:

-* a coroutine waiting for an input value should not be resumed until that value is present;
+* a coroutine waiting for an input value should not be resumed until that value is present or end-of-stream is signalled;
 * a coroutine waiting to produce an output value should not be resumed until the output buffer (e.g. a single output value variable) has room for the new value; and
 * a coroutine waiting after having produced an output value when there was room immediately, or just waiting to ensure some liveliness for the couroutine executions, can be resumed at any time.

 Of course “input” and “output”, value streams, are not the only abstractions that can be employed for a coroutine’s interaction.
-For example, something like Ada rendezvous’ could conceivably be implemented.
+For example, something like [Ada rendezvous](https://en.wikibooks.org/wiki/Ada_Programming/Tasking#Rendezvous)’ could conceivably be implemented.
 But for clarity and simplicity let’s keep to the simple i/o model, thinking of coroutines as processes in *pipelines*.

-The examples in the previous section achieved i/o synchronization via knowledge of the particular coroutines’s code, that each one did only one `co_yield` or `co_await`, repeatedly.
+The examples in the previous section achieved i/o synchronization via knowledge of the particular coroutines’ code, that each did only one `co_yield` or `co_await`, repeatedly.
 In `main` one therefore knew that an *h*`.resume()` call would just give another loop iteration in the coroutine and end up at the same `co_yield` or `co_await` again.
 And so on.

 But consider a coroutine that produces as output the accumulated sums of its input numbers.
 Then there is a `co_await` for the input and a `co_yield` for each sum.
 Assume that the coroutine is programmed in a “clever” way where it sometimes reads (if available) two input values before outputting the corresponding sums.
 And that this is unpredictable, perhaps chosen at random.
-The code that calls *h*`.resume()` then needs to know why the coroutine was suspended: is it waiting for an input value, which the calling code should fill in; or is it waiting to produce an output value, or after having produced one, which the calling code should consume; or is waiting to ensure liveliness, in which case it can just be resumed?
+The code that calls *h*`.resume()`, produces input values and consumes output values, can then not do that properly without some checking of what the coroutine is ready for.

+### 6.1.
+Readiness.